openaudible/openaudible_docker/README.md

 ## Notes
 * This is experimental and unsupported.
 We hope some people find it useful.
 * If you find any issues, please report them on [github.com/openaudible/openaudible_docker/issues](https://github.com/openaudible/openaudible_docker/issues).
-*
 * Before deleting the container and volume, if you logged into Audible, you should Log out using the Control Menu, which will delete your virtual device.
+* Would appreciate feedback or pull requests.
+* Docker is great for testing something, but we still recommend the desktop app for most users.

 ## License
-This repository is licensed under the GNU GPL 3.0 licence because that is what [docker-webtop](https://github.com/linuxserver/docker-webtop) uses.
+This repository is licensed under the GNU GPL 3.0 because that is what [docker-webtop](https://github.com/linuxserver/docker-webtop) uses.

-OpenAudible the desktop application is free to try shareware.
+The OpenAudible desktop application is free to try shareware.